<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3696924&amp;fmt=gif">

 In the pharmaceutical product manufacturing process, it is crucial to utilize label-free systems for accurate detection, and in this sense, Time-gated Raman is a phenomenal tool, Yliperttula praises.

-Download Extracellular Vesicles Application Note
+Download Extracellular Vesicles Purification Application Note

 Drug diffusivities and platelet-rich plasma released in nanofibrillar cellulose hydrogel